<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[NEWS]]></category>

-<guid isPermaLink="false">https://careers-business.com/?p=4894</guid>
+<guid isPermaLink="false">https://careers-business.com/?p=4974</guid>

-<p>The post <a rel="nofollow" href="https://careers-business.com/the-strongest-leaders-make-themselves-less-necessary/">The Strongest Leaders Make Themselves Less Necessary</a> appeared first on <a rel="nofollow" href="https://careers-business.com">careers-business.com</a>.</p>
+<p>The post <a rel="nofollow" href="https://careers-business.com/europes-auto-industry-split-over-eu-plan-to-strengthen-local-manufacturing/">Europe&#8217;s Auto Industry Split Over EU Plan to Strengthen Local Manufacturing</a> appeared first on <a rel="nofollow" href="https://careers-business.com">careers-business.com</a>.</p>

 ]]></description>